mminer/mminer.github.com/_posts/2019-02-02-high-performance-web-sites-and-even-faster-web-sites.md

 }
 ```

 What a horror show.
-There might be legitimate scenarios where this craziness actually results in noticable speed improvements, but talk about a maintenance nightmare.
-Please don't write
-code like this unless you truly need to.
+There might be legitimate scenarios where this craziness results in noticable speed improvements, but talk about a maintenance nightmare.
+Please don't write code like this unless you truly need to.
 Even more stressful is the description of unrolling loops and [Duff's Device](https://en.wikipedia.org/wiki/Duff's_device).
-My forays into game development ocassionally bring me into contact with convoluted performance hacks like this and they just make me want to nap.
+My forays into game development ocassionally bring me into contact with convoluted performance hacks like this and they make me want to nap.

 It's not all dusty old tricks for long-resolved difficulties like string concatenation and trimming though.[^2] Some chapters like the one explaining how CSS selectors affect render times will probably remain evergreen when you need to squeeze out every last drop of performance.
-Just keep in mind that browser developers haven't been sitting idle this past decade and some optimizations might be less impactful than they once were.
+Keep in mind that browser developers haven't been sitting idle this past decade and some optimizations might be less impactful than they once were.

 ## Worth The Read?